sith-lab/amulet/README.md

 You can also provide the number of programs as an argument, e.g. `./Table_4_uarch_trace_formats.sh 10`, if you want to try testing with a smaller number of programs first.

+This table will take around ~22 hours to generate.
+(Tested on an AMD EPYC 7713 @ 3.72GHz)

 ## Table 5: Results of testing defenses with AMuLeT-Opt

 Run `./run_benchmarks.sh`